 - Integrating the product information management (PIM) system for better product promotion

-- Using integrated purchase data or CRM data for personalised promotions and better customer engagement with more relevant content.
+- Using integrated purchase history or CRM data with on-site behaviour tracking for personalisation and better customer engagement.

 So… does all this pay off?
 The short answer is yes – the ROI stories are out there but more importantly manufacturers cannot afford to stand still in the face of competitors who are racing to deliver this type customer experience.
 Those “B2B contacts” are B2C consumers when they are not at work – and their perception of the B2C customer experience is shaping their expectations in the B2B world.
 By adopting the 5-step approach outlined above, manufacturers will be better positioned to grow their digital maturity, improve their customer experience and ensure their business success.
 Learn more from our eBook for Manufacturers.